activelamp/12-factor-demo/README.md

 docker-compose-dev.yml file note for both php and ngnix that volumes are declared where drupal-sync is telling the container where to locate the application files it is referencing from your local machine as -drupal-sync:/var/www:nocopy   You might find "Docker Basics: How to Share Data Between a Docker Container and Host"
 (https://thenewstack.io/docker-basics-how-to-share-data-between-a-docker-container-and-host/) a good way to get an overview of what "Volumes" are doing for you in Docker._

-REMEMBER THAT IF YOU CHANGE THE LOCAL HOST DIRECTORY FOR THINGS LIKE EXISTING SITES OR FOR A MULTI-SITE STRATEGY, YOU NEED TO ADJUST THE LINES NOTED IN THE ABOVE TWO POINTS!

  ----------------------------------------------------------------------------